Wainwright Stampede Association

 More Room

-In 1976 the east side bleachers were taken down and a solid fence built.
-This allowed more room for contestants who traveled to the event to park their campers and trailers.
+The east side bleachers were taken down & a solid fence was built.
+This allowed more room for contestants who traveled to the event, to park their campers & trailers.

 Repairs Continue

-Updates and repairs to the bleachers continued and a new, secondary, fence on the east side was built.
+Updates & repairs to the bleachers continued, & a new secondary fence was built on the east side.

 1980